Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-13-git-config.md

 The user section is straightforward.
 It's my name and email.
 But where is it actually used?

 The user's name and email gets included to every commit and tag.
-This is clearly visible using `git log`.
-Running `git log` right now shows:
+This is clearly visible by running `git log`:

 ```sh
 commit ce97934132deb2b322c54de68ccbc1d402ca18e4 (HEAD -> git-config)